tarantool/tarantool/changelogs/unreleased/gh-6325-not-serializable-read-before-rollback.md

 ## bugfix/core

-* Fix a bug when rollback resulted in unserializable behaviour (gh-6325)
+* Fixed a bug when rollback resulted in unserializable behaviour (gh-6325).